FRmaxFR/ye/README.md

 ## Akarin-repo
 ***

-> Akarin-repo is a github-intergrated maven repository
+> Akarin-repo is a github-integrated maven repository

 * Execute `deploy-akarin-repo.sh` at your maven project root to deploy